sakaki-/gentoo-on-rpi-64bit/README.md

 ## Prerequisites

 To try this out, you will need:
-* A [microSD](https://en.wikipedia.org/wiki/Secure_Digital) card of _at least_ 8GB capacity (the image is 1,241MiB compressed, 7.31GiB == 7.85GB uncompressed, so it should fit on any card marked as >= 8GB).
-If you intend to build large packages (or kernels) on your RPi3, a card of >=16GB is **strongly** recommended (the root partition will [automatically be expanded](#morespace) to fill the available space on your microSD card, on first boot).
+* A [microSD](https://en.wikipedia.org/wiki/Secure_Digital) card of _at least_ 16GB capacity (the image is 1,354MiB compressed, 11.06GiB == 11.88GB uncompressed, so it should fit on any card marked as >= 16GB).
+If you intend to build many additional large packages (or kernels) on your RPi3, a card of >16GB is recommended (the root partition will [automatically be expanded](#morespace) to fill the available space on your microSD card, on first boot).
 Depending on the slots available on your PC, you may also need an adaptor to allow the microSD card to be plugged in (to write the image to it initially).
+[Class A1 or A2 cards](https://www.mymemory.co.uk/blog/a1-vs-a2-sandisk-microsd-card-whats-the-difference/) are particularly recommended, but not required.
    > I have found most SanDisk cards work fine; if you are having trouble, a good sanity check is to try writing the [standard Raspbian 32-bit image](https://www.raspberrypi.org/downloads/raspbian/) to your card, to verify that your Pi3 will boot with it, before proceeding.

 * A Raspberry Pi 3 Model B or B+ (obviously!).
 (Or, a Pi-Top, if you are using that variant of the image.)